|

 communists.

-A Communist Revolutionary Committee (Revcom) had by now
+A Communist Revolutionary Committee

-been formed in Shulaveri.
-Its members included such prominent Georgian
+(Revcom) had by now been formed in Shulaveri.
+Its members included such

-reaction were keeping the Tbilisi Mensheviks in power; an appeal for help was
+forces of foreign reaction were keeping the Tbilisi Mensheviks in power; an

-addressed to the toiling masses of Moscow.
+appeal for help was addressed to the toiling masses of Moscow.
+By a happy coincidence, the

-By a happy coincidence, the Eleventh Red Army was already poised on the
+Eleventh Red Army was already poised on the frontier between Georgia and

-frontier between Georgia and Soviet Azerbaijan and crossed the border in
+Soviet Azerbaijan and crossed the border in force at dawn on 16 February.

-Army blew up railway bridges and demolished roads in an effort to delay the
+demolished roads in an effort to delay the enemy advance.
+Simultaneously, Red

-enemy advance.
-Simultaneously, Red Army units prepared to invade Georgia from the north through the Daryal and
+Army units prepared to invade Georgia

-Mamison passes and along the Black Sea coast towards Sukhumi.
-While these events were
+from the north through the Daryal and Mamison passes and along the Black Sea

-proceeding, the Soviet Commissar for Foreign Affairs issued a series of
+While these events were proceeding, the Soviet Commissar for Foreign Affairs

-statements disclaiming all knowledge of warlike acts between Georgia and the Red Army, and professing
+issued a series of statements disclaiming all knowledge of warlike acts

-willingness to mediate in any internal disputes which might have arisen
+Red Army, and professing willingness to mediate in any internal disputes

-between Georgia, Armenia and Azerbaijan.
+Armenia and Azerbaijan.

 Death agony of independent Georgia

-The Georgian Army put up a stubborn fight in defence of
+The Georgian Army put up a stubborn fight

-the approaches to Tbilisi,
+in defence of the approaches to Tbilisi,

 which they held for a week in the face of overwhelming odds.
-The Russian

-attack on Georgia produced
+The Russian attack on Georgia produced unexpected repercussions in

-unexpected repercussions in neighbouring Armenia,
+neighbouring Armenia,

 where the nationalists rose in force, marched on Erivan